1. Train employees and find valuable data

 GDPR compliance can help drive business growth.
 A better understanding of how data circulates can improve how it is collected, stored, analyzed and utilized.
 For instance, it can lead to better customer intelligence and more focused targeting of your sales and marketing activities.

-Marine works in the Digital team at Orange Business Services.
+Marine works in the Digital team at Orange Business.
 She’s an expert in digital communication and is at Orange to work on web content and community management.